kratss/ship-breaker/README.md

 my_path = path.Path(component_groups, GRID_DENSITY, Z_PLANE)
 ```

-At this point, the path object will create Component objects for each component it identifies, stitch them together, create an ordered list of points that describes the cutting path, then bring them back to point cloud space.
+At this point, the Path object will create Component objects for each identified component, stitch them together, create an ordered list of points that describes the cutting path, then bring them back to point cloud space.
 ```
 print(Complete cutting path is \n",my_path.coords3d) # Ordered list of points for the robot to follow
 ```